-One of the most famous attractions in Iceland has its lovers and its haters, and not much in between.
+Iceland is known for its hot springs and geothermally-heated pools, none more recognizable than the Blue Lagoon.
+But one of the most famous attractions in Iceland has its lovers and haters … and not much in between.

-Read on to find out if the Blue Lagoon lives up to its hype.
+Read on to see whether the Blue Lagoon lives up to the hype.

 Buying Tickets to the Blue Lagoon

 The Blue Lagoon is one of the priciest thermal pools in Iceland, but what you'll actually pay depends on how far in advance you book and what time of day you visit.

 The company uses dynamic pricing to account for busy travel times and limits the number of tickets they sell.
 There are three options for tickets: Comfort, Premium, and Luxury.
 Here are the typical costs, and what you get with each.